open-mmlab/mmdetection3d/docs/model_zoo.md

 ### SSN

 Please refer to [SSN](https://github.com/open-mmlab/mmdetection3d/blob/master/configs/ssn) for details.
-We provide pointpillars with shape-aware grouping heads used in SSN on Lyft datasets currently.
+We provide pointpillars with shape-aware grouping heads used in SSN on the nuScenes and Lyft dataset currently.